ebikatsudon/VTubeStudio/Hand-Tracking.md

 ## Using the Hand Tracking Parameters as Inputs

-You can use the hand tracking parameters as tracking inputs to control Live2D parameters.
-Again, these can be unreliable to use with caution.
+You can use the hand tracking parameters as tracking inputs for your VTube Studio model to control Live2D parameters.
+Again, these can be unreliable so use with caution.

 The following parameters are available: